- Clubs set a due date for Record Books in their club (typically in September)

 - Each club may choose to rank their 4-H members books in accordance with their club’s expectations (with the County Guidelines as a reference).
 Top books from each club will go on for county recognition.

-- Each outstanding Record Book at the club level will receive a “Club Achievement” sticker (Available to Club Organizational Leaders in August/September from the UW-Extension Office).
+- Each outstanding Record Book at the club level will receive a “Club Achievement” sticker (Available to Club Organizational Leaders in August/September from the Extension Office).

 - Clubs wishing to participate must send 1 adult representative from their club.
 A club representative can be a 4-H leader, parent, community member or even a 4-H leader or parent form another club who is willing to represent your club.